 We want to help you get the compensation you deserve.
 Why not get in touch with us today?

 Mind is an organisation that is set up to assist with mental health issues.
 With a wealth of advice on different mental health conditions, along with links to find urgent assistance should you need it, you might find the site useful.

-The HSE have produced a huge amount of information about stress at work, including this page on spotting signs of stress and harassment at work what to do about it as an employee.
+The HSE has produced a huge amount of information about stress at work, including this page on spotting signs of stress and harassment at work and what to do about it as an employee.
 You may find this page of interest should you need advice on how to talk to an employer about suffering from stress in the workplace.